denzelabad/OzFish-Classification/README.md

 #### Clip 2:

 Things start to get a little messy once multiple fish of different types are swimming in the frame.
 The fish centered in the frame below is a [Stellatus](https://fishesofaustralia.net.au/home/species/759), which the model properly identifies.
 However once the fish moves into an unfavourable angle, it starts to produce incorrect predictions.
-The silver-looking fish with black dots on the abdomen are [Gymnostethus](https://fishesofaustralia.net.au/home/species/4262), which the model corrently identifies at times, but it can be unclear what the model is predicting when there are so many fish in the frame.
-An object detection model would be better suited in ths case.
+The various silver-looking fish swimming around are a combination of [Gymnostethus](https://fishesofaustralia.net.au/home/species/4262) and [Rubrioperculatus](https://fishesofaustralia.net.au/home/species/2465), which the model corrently identifies at times, but it can be unclear what the model is predicting when there are so many fish in the frame.
+An object detection model would be better suited in this case.

 https://user-images.githubusercontent.com/69582949/169447858-1b4fc145-9d63-43fe-a4ad-aeb0619267f4.mp4

 #### Clip 3:

+The model performs quite well in identifying schools of fish of the same species.
+Below features a school of [Fulvoguttatus](https://fishesofaustralia.net.au/home/species/4261) fish, where the model produces mostly correct predictions despite the large number of fish present.

 https://user-images.githubusercontent.com/69582949/169447878-6b8984ea-dc6a-4ba3-8380-cefb093f0cd3.mp4